Have you gotten an SSI Notice of Overpayment because you had too much money in your bank account?

 - You have the three choices for the type of review you want: case review, informal conference, or formal conference.
 (See above.)

 If a waiver is still denied, you can ask for an Administrative Hearing.
 Ask for the hearing in writing within 60 days after your reconsideration was turned down, or by filling out the Request for Hearing by Administrative Law Judge form.
 This hearing is held by an Administrative Law Judge.
 At the hearing, you will have a chance to tell the judge your side of the story.
 You can have an attorney, paralegal or other representative to help you at the hearing.
-Contact the Volunteer Lawyer's Project, Pine Tree Legal or a private lawyer or paralegal as soon as you appeal.
+If you live in Maine, contact the Volunteer Lawyer's Project, Pine Tree Legal or a private lawyer or paralegal as soon as you appeal.
+If you do not live in Maine, contact your local legal aid organization.

 Making a Payment Arrangement